dpzaba/cabify_developers/source/includes/entities/_journey.md

         <span class='optional'> optional </span>
       </th>
       <td>
-        When the journey is terminated.
+        When exactly the rider arrived at their destination and the journey ended.
       </td>
     </tr>